ForbiddenArcana/FoundryVTT-QuickRolls/README.md

 # FoundryVTT-QuickRolls
-A module for quicker rolling in FoundryVTT.
-After using both BetterRolls5e and Midi-QOL, I found some things that I liked about both but were not at the time available in either so I create my own module to get the rolling experience I wanted.
-Feel free to submit any bugs you find or features you'd like to see and I'll try to address them but no guarantees on whether they will be addressed in a timely manner or at all.
+A module for quicker rolling in FoundryVTT, forked from slcao2's with a handful of bug fixes and the addition of some houserules our table uses.

 ## Installation
 You can install this module in a couple different ways outlined below.